Comparison

 What's the difference between StudyVector and Seneca?

 Seneca is a learning-by-recall platform — short interactive lessons with light retrieval practice across GCSE and A-Level.
-StudyVector is exam-practice-first: board-aligned questions, an adaptive Error Log over your mistakes, AI worked solutions, predicted papers and full mock exams.
-Use Seneca when you want bite-sized lessons; use StudyVector when you want the platform to train you against the actual exam paper.
+StudyVector is low-focus revision first: short board-aligned card sets, an adaptive Error Log over your mistakes, worked solutions, Play routes for motivation, predicted papers and full mock exams when you deliberately want exam pressure.
+Use Seneca when you want bite-sized lessons; use StudyVector when you want mistakes to become the next manageable revision step.

 Different jobs to be done

-Seneca is excellent at lightweight, gamified revision in short bursts — particularly for KS3 and earlier GCSE coverage where retrieval practice over key facts is the bottleneck.
-StudyVector concentrates on the closer-to-exam loop: timed practice, full papers, mark schemes, weak-topic surfacing and AI worked solutions on the questions you actually got wrong.
+Seneca is excellent at lightweight, gamified revision in short bursts — particularly for KS3 and earlier GCSE coverage where retrieval over key facts is the bottleneck.
+StudyVector concentrates on the low-focus-to-exam loop: quick repair cards, weak-topic surfacing, mark-scheme-aware worked solutions, Play routes for motivation, and full papers only when you deliberately want timed exam pressure.

 When Seneca is the right tool